 Team Facts & News

-The US Physics Team training camp will be held at the University of Maryland, College Park at the end of May 2014 (exact dates to be announced).
+The US Physics Team training camp will be held at the University of Maryland, College Park, May 27 - June 7, 2014.
 There students will engage in ten days of intense studying, testing and problem solving.

 At the camp, team members will have the opportunity to improve their laboratory and problem solving skills, hear special lectures by prominent physicists, and interact with other exceptional physics students from all over the United States.
 Many previous team members have considered this training camp to be the high point of their academic lives.